Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a cosmic string

 To find the path equation for photon ray, from Eqs. (\ref{5}) and (\ref{6}), we obtain

-Transforming $r=\frac{1}{u(\phi)}$ into the above equation and then differentiating w. r. t. $\phi$, one will find the following path equation by neglecting the terms $\alpha^4$ (assuming $\alpha$ has finite value not very very small)
+Transforming $r=\frac{1}{u(\phi)}$ into the above equation and then differentiating w. r. t. $\phi$, one will find the following path equation by neglecting the terms $\alpha^4$ (assuming $\alpha$ has positive finite value but not so small)

-For $b^2=a^2$, one will find similar path equation for photon ray as in the case of Schwarzschild solution \cite{SW}.
+For the case $b^2=a^2$ and $\alpha \to 1$, one will find similar path equation for photon ray as in the case of Schwarzschild solution \cite{SW}.
+Thus, we see that the presence of various parameters $a, b$ and the cosmic string parameter $\alpha$ influences the path equation of photon ray.

-Overall, our analysis demonstrates that the effective potential in a Schwarzschild-Klinkhamer wormhole space-time is influenced by the cosmic string parameter $\alpha$.
-The effective potential increases with the presence of the cosmic string, as confirmed by our plots for both null and time-like geodesics.
+Overall, our analysis has demonstrated that the effective potential of the system and the path equation of photon ray in the backdrop of Schwarzschild-Klinkhamer wormhole is influenced by the parameters $a, b$ and the cosmic string characterized by the parameter $\alpha$.
+The effective potential increases with the presence of cosmic string, as confirmed by our plots for both null and time-like geodesics.